Davide-sd/ip_address/README.md

 1. If your widgets are locked, right-click the desktop and select `Unlock Widgets`
 2. Right-click the desktop and select `Add Widgets...`
 3. Click the `Get new widgets` button in the Widget Explorer that just opened
-4. Type `Shutdown or Switch` into the search field
+4. Type `Public IP Address` into the search field
-5. Click the `Install` button next to `Shutdown or Switch`
+5. Click the `Install` button next to `Public IP Address`

 ## FAQ